DstructableCake/WitherwildCampaign/Campaign/NPCs/Ambrose Salecia.md

 - **Instructed Sabriel** to keep eyes open and trust no one outside their circle
 - **Requested letter be burned** after reading

+### **Session 8: The Lute, the Horn and the Missing Father**
+- **Received letter from Sabriel** at Serpents Hope farms
+- **Letter contents:** Report of Leshen sighted at farms, guiding force behind corruption
+- **Sabriel wrote of:** Coordinated attacks in daylight that spoke to intelligence and strategy far beyond mindless beasts
+- **Words carried weight** of soldier who had seen too much, understood enemy was not just corruption itself but something—or someone—directing it

 ### **Current Status**
 - **Location:** Haven (presumed)
 - **Relationship with Party:** Trusted contact for Sabriel